 For five years, LouFest has brought unforgettable performances, insane dance parties and even the occasional giant hamster ball to Forest Park.
 Over the next few weeks we’ll be taking a look back at some of those highlights before turning our attention to this year’s festival, taking place September 6 and 7.

 For its inaugural year, LouFest featured a lineup just as thrilling and diverse as the city it calls home.
 Fans bounced between two stages featuring local legends, alternative icons, and some of the hottest up-and-comers from every genre.
 When has gospel queen Kim Massie taken an audience to church less than 24 hours after a punishing set from Titus Andronicus?
-Where else could you enjoy a banana-Nutella crepe while taking in a set from Broken Social Scene?
+Where else could you you enjoy a banana-Nutella crepe while taking in a set from Broken Social Scene?
 Only LouFest 2010.

 It’s only right that hometown heroes The Bottle Rockets played the first notes at LouFest, setting the tone for a weekend that would feature roots rockers like Alejandro Escovedo, Magnolia Summer, and the always unpredictable Lucero.
 Newcomers The Airborne Toxic Event debuted a few unreleased songs during their set, even busting out a rare cover of Yo La Tengo’s “Sugarcube.”
 But you can’t talk about covers without mentioning Carolina Chocolate Drops and their funky folk take on Blu Cantrell’s “Hit ‘Em Up Style.”